Lee-Talman/Lee-Talman/README.md

 # Hi, I'm Lee Talman
 I graduated with a **Ph.D. in Biomedical Engineering** from the **University of Virginia**.
-After years of simulating infectious disease biology to create data for machine learning models, I now build full-stack simulation software for military, manufacturing, and agricultural applications as a **Senior Simulation Engineer** at [Engineering Industries eXcellence](https://www.indx.com/).
+After years of simulating infectious disease biology, I now build full-stack simulation software for military, manufacturing, and agricultural applications as a **Senior Simulation Engineer** at [Engineering Industries eXcellence](https://www.indx.com/).

 My work has always intersected heavily with software engineering and data science.
 Here's just a sample of the tools I use or have used in the past: